 This is to execute a shot where the cue ball is controlled perfectly and stops where you want it to exactly.

-Also littles, little ones, little balls.
-In eight-ball, to be shooting the solid suit (group) of balls (1 through 7); "you're little, remember", "you're the little balls" or "I've got the littles".
-Compare small, solids, reds, low, spots, dots, unders; contrast big.
+Also smalls, small ones, small balls.
+In eight-ball, to be shooting the solid suit (group) of balls (1 through 7); "you're the small one" or "I've got the smalls".
+Compare little, solids, reds, low, spots, dots, unders; contrast big.

 This refers to the distance of deflection that the ball comes off of the cue stick after a hit is applied with side spin on it.